calebjcourtney/EmsiApiPy/README.md

 # the facets that we can rank by
 print(conn.get_rankings())

-# rank the top 10 skills for data scientists
+# rank the top 10 hard skills for data scientists
 payload = {
     "filter": {
         "last_updated": {